Menopause & Beyond: Healthy Aging For Your Pelvic Floor

 The short answer is: the same way you keep the rest of your body healthy -- stay active and exercise!

-A productive fitness routine for your pelvic floor can include work focused on down training (in other words, making sure you don’t let your pelvic floor muscles get too tense), breathing exercises or other activities, but the most well-known piece of the puzzle, and probably the most powerful tool in the toolbelt, is pelvic floor strengthening (or Kegel exercise).
+A productive fitness routine for your pelvic floor can include work focused on down training (in other words, making sure you don’t let your pelvic floor muscles get too tense), breathing exercises or other activities, but the most well-known piece of the puzzle, and probably the most powerful tool in the toolbelt, is pelvic floor strengthening -- also known as Kegel exercise.
 Basically, this entails contracting and releasing your pelvic floor muscles repetitively to strengthen them and help maintain overall pelvic floor elasticity and fitness, and it is particularly suitable if you either have a weak pelvic floor or are trying to stay out in front of the possibility as you age.
+A smart pelvic floor trainer like kGoal Classic or Boost can be a great tool to help get the most out of pelvic floor exercise, and maintain a consistent routine.

-One important note, though -- pelvic floor strengthening is a useful tool but not a cure-all.
-And for some women, such as those who have pelvic pain (perhaps stemming from an overactive / high tone / hypertonic pelvic floor), Kegels are not a great idea.
+One important note, though -- Kegels are a useful tool but not a cure-all.
+And for some women, such as those who have pelvic pain (perhaps stemming from an overactive / high tone / hypertonic pelvic floor), Kegels are not a great idea and down training can be more appropriate (Boost has some great down training workouts as well).
 The best approach is always to talk with a healthcare provider such as a pelvic floor physical therapist or gynecologist -- they can help you figure out the right overall plan in terms of pelvic floor physical therapy / exercise or other healthcare and wellness steps that can keep your pelvic floor in tip-top shape.

 Speaking of “other steps”, here are a few best practice tips (besides exercise) that may be worth keeping in mind and become particularly important as you get older and your body won’t put up with quite as much mistreatment as it used to: